-- 7. The harshness of this cut-off period is somewhat mitigated by the following rules on interruption and suspension and by the right of the parties to deviate from this period by agreement, i.e. to prolong the period of limitation to at the most 15 years under Art.
-4. - 8.
-The limitation rules of Arts 2 and 3 apply to all rights and claims.
-So-called "ancillary claims" are governed by the general rules of Arts 2 and 3.
-Although many legal systems, but also PECL in Art.
-17.114 adopt the solution that the period of limitation should expire not later than the period for the principle claim, the arguments for not distinguishing between several types of claims were more convincing.
-Although it was conceded that one of the main objectives of periods of limitation, i.e. to have matters settled after a certain period of time, could be thwarted, if only the principle claim has expired but ancillary claims such as interest etc. could be litigated later on, the arguments for not distinguishing outweigh these considerations.
-First of all, to cut off claims for interest, e.g. at the same date as the principle claim is barred, may cause hardship to the obligee, for a claim for interest on account of default of the debtor in repaying the principle sum may be barred after a very short period of time.
-Since interest for the default of the principle claim - or respective claims for damages for default - arise continually, the last instalments of these claims arise only towards the very end of the limitation period for the principle claim and would expire without a real chance for the creditor to pursue them.
-Secondly, the very nature of "ancillary claims" defied a concretisation and clear definition so that uncertainties and vagaries might arise in regard to certain claims and their expiration.
-If, e.g., instead of interest the debtor had promised a penalty for every month of delay in his performance, or if he furnishes a guarantee of five years for the conformity of goods, claims arising out of a breach to perform in time or in conformity with the contract should be governed by the general rules on limitation of action whether they could be classified as ancillary or not.
+The limitation rules of Arts.
+2 (2) and (3) apply to all rights and claims.
+So-called "ancillary claims" are governed by the general rules of Art.
+2. First of all, to cut off claims for interest, e.g., at the same date as the principle claim is barred, may cause hardship on the obligee, for a claim for interest on account of default of the obligor in repaying the principle sum may be barred after a very short period of time: Since interest for the default of the principle claim - or respective claims for damages for default - arise continually, the last instalments of these claims arise only towards the very end of the period of limitation for the principle claim and would expire without a real chance for the obligee to pursue them.
+Secondly, the very nature of "ancillary claims" defied a concretisation and clear definition so that uncertainties and vagaries might arise in regard to certain claims and their expiration: If, e.g., instead of interest the obligor had promised a penalty for every month of delay in its performance, or if it furnishes a guarantee of five years for the conformity of goods, claims arising out of a breach to perform in time or in conformity with the contract should be governed by the general rules on limitation of action whether they could be classified as ancillary or not.